Struggling to make connections during the COVID-19 pandemic?

-In a world where most of us are required to work from home, away from actual social places where you can potentially establish connections, it’s becomes imperative to adopt and utilize the tools you can.
+In a world where most of us are required to work from home, away from actual social places where we can potentially establish connections, it becomes imperative to adopt and utilize the tools you can.
 One such effective tool is social media.
 Get online and share your thoughts.
 Twitter, Facebook, Instagram, you name it.
 Even if you’re not much of a social media advocate and like to generally stay away from those sites, it’s vital to have an active presence on professional platforms like LinkedIn to build meaningful professional connections and network with a wide range of professional people.
 Keep an up-to-date profile and make frequent and engaging posts, to improve the likelihood of being discovered by new connections.

 Stay out of your comfort zone:

 When it comes to networking, it’s important to diversify your circle.
 Sure, you might have certain connections within your industry that always have your back, but if you want to seek out every possible opportunity available to you, you need to get out of your comfort zone and talk to people who are either outside of your close circle, industry or even professional league.
 Seek out inspiration by making calls you think may not get answered or emailing the big names of the industry.
 Better yet, send that LinkedIn message to the CEO of the company you’re hoping to work for.
 Ask the questions you really want to ask.
 If those conversations happen and in turn go well, see if you can keep these people within your network.